Skip to content

 This summarizes the current state of interactivity with WGLMakie inside static pages.

-There is also a way to show a tooltip in Javascript directly, which needs to be inserted into the HTML dom.
-This means, we actually need to use Bonito.App to return a DOM object:
+There is also a way to show a tooltip in JavaScript directly, which needs to be inserted into the HTML DOM.

 # ToolTip(figurelike, js_callback; plots=plots_you_want_to_hover)